bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/highlight-what-matters.md

 ### Admonition types

-There are numerous Admonition types that you can use to  make important things stand out.
+There are numerous Admonition types that you can use to make important text stand out.
 Every Admonition starts with the type keyword following  after !!! or ???
 For example, Admonition of **info** type
 ```
 !!! info